How to make money in GTA 5

-IN GTA 5, cars, money and guns are a the things that will keep your wheels spinning in Los Santos.
+In GTA 5, cars, money and guns are essentials to your success in Los Santos.
 If you want to buy the latest vehicles, the best weapons, and the sharpest clothes, you will have to find that cash somewhere.

 Luckily, the world of Grand Theft Auto V is full of that potential - if potential is the opportunity to make money.
 However, with so many avenues, what is actually the best to engage with?